Does a space shuttle have engines to land?

 Rockets have to tilt to the side as they travel into the sky in order to reach orbit, or a circular path of motion around the Earth.
 This steering technique is known as a gravity turn, which uses Earth’s gravity to help conserve rocket fuel and minimize stress and strain on the spacecraft.

-READ ALSO: What is MPI implementation?
+READ ALSO: What is a hair routine?

 What kind of fuel did the Space Shuttle use?